Why is Liver Transplant needed?

 How do I assess just how bad is my disease?

 End stage liver disease is a progressive disease and has different stages.
-There are different scoring systems through which one can evaluate the stage of disease and the need for liver transplantation.
+There are different scoring systems through which one can evaluate the stage of disease and Liver Transplant needed.
 The common scoring systems used are the Child- Pugh-Turcotte scoring system and the MELD scoring system.
 Different parameters such as bilirubin, prothrombin time, serum albumin level etc. are required to assess the disease severity